overflowy/make-look-scanned/README.md

 A CLI that takes a PDF and degrades it to look like a physical scan of a printout — skew, grayscale, warm paper tone, scanner grain, defocus, edge shadow, and JPEG compression artifacts.
+Also [runs client-side in the browser](https://overflowy.github.io/make-look-scanned/) via WASM.

 <img width="1990" height="1252" alt="example" src="https://github.com/user-attachments/assets/9653fd3b-3abe-4427-ad82-03a78d4429b5"/>